alinamarasca/mdn-shopping/planning/development-strategy.md

 10. As **list-user** I want to set quantity to my items.
 11. As **shopper** I want to compare prices in different shops.
 12. As **shopper** I want to choose market close to my house.
-13. As **busy person** I want to to save my list so do I don't need to make it again.
+13. As **busy person** I want to to SAVEmy list so do I don't need to make it again.
 14. As **person who saved the list**  I want to edit the list so I can reuse it for next shopping.
 15. favorites?
 16.